 Modern Murphy beds are also much safer than they were 10 to 15 years ago.
 Many newer models come with safety locks and mattress ties to ensure that the bed stays firmly in place during the night.

-Before deciding if a Murphy is right for you, it is important to compare the dimensions of your sleep space with those of a standard wall bed.
+Before deciding if a Murphy is the right bed foundation for you, it is important to compare the dimensions of your sleep space with those of a standard wall bed.
 Throughout this article, we outline the measurements of both vertical and horizontal Murphy beds.

 How to Measure for a Murphy Bed